-To assess in detail the influence of individual environmental variables and distance on taxonomic and functional dissimilarities , we implemented generalized dissimilarity modelling (GDM; Ferrier et al., 2007; Manion et al., 2018).
-GDM is suited to analyse spatial patterns of pairwise dissimilarities community data as a function of environmental conditions and/or geographic distance (see e.g. in Bell et al., 2013).
-Non-linear responses are possible by applying link and variance functions, and I-splines No transformations were applied to environmental variables or distance as GDM can model non-linear responses. what extent each environmental or geographic distance alone explains taxonomic and functional dissimilarities. are the best combinations of to explain taxonomic and functional dissimilarities. (see function gdm.varImp; Manion et al., 2018; Mokany et al., 2022)of the best models influence taxonomic and functional dissimilarities (i.e. shape of the relationship between taxonomic or functional dissimilarity).
-To examine the relationships between taxonomic and functional dissimilarities, we plotted the I-splines (i.e., response curves) fitted to the retained for the best models.
-The height and slope of the curve indicate the amount and rate of change of community dissimilarity, respectively, along the All models were fitted with three I-splines for all with default knots (see Manion et al., 2018).
+To assess in detail the influence of individual environmental variables and distance on taxonomic and functional dissimilarities of bacterial communities, we implemented generalized dissimilarity modelling (GDM; Ferrier et al., 2007; Manion et al., 2018).
+GDM is suited to analyse spatial patterns of pairwise dissimilarities in community data as a function of environmental conditions and/or geographic distance (see e.g. in Bell et al., 2013).
+Non-linear responses are possible by applying link and variance functions, and I-splines (see Ferrier et al., 2007).
+The included environmental variables in this analysis were both abiotic (eleven soil and three climate variables) and biotic (plant BM, SR and SW, and biomass fractions of sedges, graminoids, forbs, shrubs, legumes and cushion plants).
+No transformations were applied to environmental variables or distance for GDM analyses, as GDM can model non-linear responses.
+Using GDM, we addressed four questions:

+(1) To what extent each environmental variable or geographic distance alone explains taxonomic and functional dissimilarities.
+We modelled taxonomic and functional dissimilarity using each environmental variable or distance as a single explanatory variable (univariate models) and recorded the models’ explanatory power.

+(2) What are the best combinations of variables to explain taxonomic and functional dissimilarities.
+We used backward selection of explanatory variables to identify the best combination of variables to model taxonomic and functional dissimilarity.
+For this, we compiled and run a model with all non-correlating explanatory variables (using threshold of ±0.7 and removing the variable of correlating pair that had a lower explanatory power in the univariate model; see Table S2).
+Then, at each model iteration, we removed the explanatory variable with the highest p-value in the model.
+The best model was determined as the model with the highest explanatory capacity and where all variables were significant (p-value < 0.01).
+Significance and contribution of explanatory variables in the models were tested using permutation tests randomizing variables and testing the significance and amount of decrease in deviance explained compared to the unshuffled model (see function gdm.varImp; Manion et al., 2018; Mokany et al., 2022).

+(3) How the explanatory variables of the best models influence taxonomic and functional dissimilarities (i.e., shape of the relationship between the explanatory variable and bacterial taxonomic or functional dissimilarity).
+To examine the relationships between taxonomic and functional dissimilarities and explanatory variables, we plotted the I-splines (i.e., response curves) fitted to the variables retained for the best models.
+The height and slope of the curve indicate the amount and rate of change of community dissimilarity, respectively, along the explanatory variable.
+All models were fitted with three I-splines for all variables with default knots (see Manion et al., 2018).

-the importances of environmental and distance vary across spatial scales. assess the scale dependency of these relationships and of the importance of environmental and on taxonomic and functional dissimilarities, we divided all pairs of plots into three equal sized groups based on the geographic distances among the plots (i.e. three groups corresponding to short, medium and long distances between plots, namely 20 m to km, to km and to 1 545 km, respectively).
+(4) How the importances of environmental variables and distance vary across spatial scales.
+To assess the scale dependency of these relationships and of the importance of environmental dissimilarity and distance on bacterial taxonomic and functional dissimilarities, we divided all pairs of 88 plots into three equal sized groups based on the geographic distances among the plots (i.e. three groups corresponding to short, medium and long distances between plots, namely 20 m to 333 km, 333 to 662 km and 662 to 1 545 km, respectively).
 For each group, correlation tests and the GDM modelling of taxonomic and functional dissimilarity was repeated.

 Results